Tehes/themachine/README.md

 - Minimalist, abstract UI (no illustrations; bars, chips, HUD only).
 - Playable on both smartphones and desktop browsers (PWA).
 - Runs should be short, tense, and different every time.
-- No “fixed winning strategy” – decisions depend on random shop offers and market swings.
+- No “fixed winning strategy” – decisions depend on random shop offers, wear escalation, and market swings.

 ---